 Often times, these new technologies can make your heating and cooling system more efficient, therefore saving you money on your electricity bill.
 Be wary of companies who are stuck in their ways and have “been doing it this way for years.”
 You should look for a company with a balance of established experience, that is also staying up to date with the latest updates in HVAC.

 Clear Communication is Critical

 There are a lot of decisions to be made when working with the HVAC system in your home, and a lot of moving parts in the process of installing and maintaining it properly.
-With so much to consider, clear lines of communication are critical to ensuring a successful relationship with HVAC professional.
+With so much to consider, clear lines of communication are critical to ensuring a successful relationship with HVAC professionals.

 The first touchpoint you have with a company is often a very telling indication of how the rest of the relationship will go.
 Did they respond to your initial inquiry in a timely and helpful manner?
 Did they take the time to listen to your concerns and understand your situation before jumping into a proposal?
 Were they able to clearly and effectively communicate to you about the next steps with your project?
-These are all key indicators of how organized and customer focused they will be throughout the process.
+These are all key indicators of how organized and customer-focused they will be throughout the process.